 Welcome to the University Commons!

-With expectations of opening fall 2017, the University Commons at Millikin University will be the new front door to campus.
-The building will blended together the Staley Library and student center functions into one central location, reconfiguring the existing library and infusing access to it throughout the 87,000-square-foot building.
+Opened in August of 2017, the University Commons at Millikin University is the new front door to campus.
+The building blends together the Staley Library and student center functions into one central location, reconfiguring the existing library and infusing access to it throughout the 87,000-square-foot building.
 With input from the entire campus community, the University Commons was designed for campus and community-wide events.

 Millikin is committed to providing an innovative learning environment for its students.
 A space for research, innovation, and application, the University Commons encourages collaborative learning and achievement.
 Because some of the most important education occurs outside the classroom, it’s not only a place for academic resources and activity, but also for enhancing student experiences.